 MYTH: Heavy Metals never used to be in our baby foods.

-• FACT: When referring to heavy metals in baby foods, we are speaking to the most common metals that get into foods listed by the U.S. Food and Drug Administration (FDA), which include Lead, Arsenic, Cadmium, and Mercury2.
+- FACT: When referring to heavy metals in baby foods, we are speaking to the most common metals that get into foods listed by the U.S. Food and Drug Administration (FDA), which include Lead, Arsenic, Cadmium, and Mercury2.
 While recent reports measuring heavy metal content in baby foods may suggest that their presence in foods is new, it’s not.
 Trace amounts of heavy metals, as well as other pollutants, can be naturally found in foods because of their presence in soil, air, and water.
 Food processing, pesticide use and general pollution contribute to these increased amounts in food—particularly in rice-based foods, root vegetables, and fruit juices.

 MYTH: It’s best to avoid all baby foods with heavy metals in them.

-• FACT: Metals are naturally found in the earth’s crust.
+- FACT: Metals are naturally found in the earth’s crust.
 Pairing these natural elements with increased presence of toxins, contaminants and heavy metals due to pollutants and lack of regulation makes complete avoidance across the food system unrealistic.
-Unfortunately, it will take decades to reverse these increased presences through strong federal regulation.
+Unfortunately, it will take decades to reverse this increased presence through strong federal regulation.
 This reality can understandably cause stress for parents (or anyone consuming food in the U.S.!) seeking alternatives, but the goal is to minimize exposure as much as possible.
 Parents should strive to understand how to limit their child’s exposure.
 A great way to look at this is to understand that the “dose determines the response.”
 This means that exposure does not necessarily indicate that a bodily response will take place.
 In fact, much testing has been done in places like Canada3 and the EU4 to show the limits at which these heavy metals can be consumed to prevent possibly harmful outcomes.
-Here in the United States, we still lack comprehensive regulations on heavy metal limits in baby food, though the FDA has shown a commitment to driving initiatives aimed at reducing these contaminants while ensuring continued access to nutritious foods5
+Here in the United States, we still lack comprehensive regulations on heavy metal limits in baby food, though the FDA has shown a commitment to driving initiatives aimed at reducing these contaminants while ensuring continued access to nutritious foods5.

 MYTH: Organic baby foods are better because they don’t have heavy metals in them.

-• FACT: This is something I assumed when I first started feeding solids to my son—before I learned more.
+- FACT: This is something I assumed when I first started feeding solids to my son—before I learned more.
 The value of certified organic produce is that consumers can have peace of mind that the food is grown without synthetic pesticides and where seriously rigorous farming practices are employed.
 That is definitely a big deal and vote of confidence.
 While organically grown foods may not be exposed to as many pesticides, such as glyphosate, they are still grown in soils that naturally contain trace amounts of heavy metals.
 Root vegetables like sweet potatoes or carrots for example, are grown in soils that contain trace amounts of heavy metals in them.
 Depending on the heavy metal content of the soil, the plants and vegetables themselves will take up varying amounts.
 It’s important to know where the food you are consuming is coming from, which is why Little Spoon only sources produce from their trusted farm partners who undergo rigorous safety and quality standards.
 Starting with nutritious soil = nutritious food.
 While there is no way to fully avoid exposure, you can opt for food that limits the amount of trace metals that baby foods may be exposed to pre-harvest and during processing procedures.
-Little Spoon Babyblends offer parents a great option.
+Little Spoon’s Babyblends, Puffs, Cereal, and Biteables offer parents a great option.

 MYTH: Preparing my own baby food at home is the safest option to feed my baby.